github/maintainermonth/content/home/5-connection.md

 ---
 anchorNavSection: 'Connection'
-title: 'Stay up to date with events and updates'
+title: 'We have a full month of activities'
-buttonText: 'Repository'
+buttonText: 'Schedule'
-buttonLink: '#'
 ---